souhirkammoun/MultilayerPerceptronExamples/README.md

 - All the implementations below follow the same generic steps:

-1. Set up the parameters and load the datasets (most frameworks have a means to load standard datasets like MNIST)
+1. Set up the parameters and load the datasets (most frameworks have a means to load standard datasets like MNIST and IRIS)
 1. Define the neural network by creating a mlp function that creates and returns the neural network
 1. Define the train function
 1. Define the predict function
-1. Create a main that allows the user to first train using the training dataset (60,000 images) then predict using the test dataset (10,000 images)
+1. Create a main that allows the user to first train using the training dataset (60,000 images in MNIST dataset) then predict using the test dataset (10,000 images in MNSIT dataset)
  - For this project we used Google's cloud IDE Colaboratory to develop in,  It is simple and better way of learning machine learning and deep learning on cloud